ahmedeltawel/talltiger.net/README.md

 ## 🛠️ Local Development

-To run the game locally:
+To run the site locally:

 ### Option 1: Using Python
 ```bash